Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/housing.md

 ### Location

-You will be staying at Bouquet G in [Bouquet Gardens](https://www.pc.pitt.edu/housing-services/university-owned-housing/bouquet-gardens).
+You will be staying at either Bouquet D or Bouquet G in [Bouquet Gardens](https://www.pc.pitt.edu/housing-services/university-owned-housing/bouquet-gardens).
 If you are arriving from outside the U.S., you can list the address for Bouquet G as your address on any travel documents that require it.

 ### Guest policy